 The mere existence of Havij can probably be credited with the widespread success of SQL injection.
 The app, for which many online tutorials can easily be found, does most of the heavy lifting.
 Point it at a potential target and Havij probes the site to determine what type of database is in use.
 Using that knowledge, Havij then builds queries to probe characteristics of the database.
 Requiring little to no SQL expertise from the end user, Havij can potentially extract fields, tables, and sometimes even full data dumps from a target.

-It is important to understand that Havij can't compromise a website that have taken measures to prevent SQL injection.
-But for those sites that are vulnerable, Havij puts a powerful attack arsenal – one that would otherwise be limited to experts – right into the hands of any "n00b" hacker who has the motivation to try.
+It is important to understand that Havij can't compromise a website that has taken measures to prevent SQL injection.
+But for those sites that are vulnerable, Havij puts a powerful attack arsenal - one that would otherwise be limited to experts - right into the hands of any "n00b" hacker who has the motivation to try.

 How to Prevent SQL Injection Attacks

 The good news is that there actually is a lot that website owners can do to prevent SQL injection.
 Although there is no such thing as a 100 percent guarantee in network security, formidable obstacles can be placed in the path of SQL injection attempts.

 1. Employ comprehensive data sanitization.
 Websites must filter all user input.
 Ideally, user data should be filtered for context.
 For example, email addresses should be filtered to allow only the characters allowed in an e-mail address, phone numbers should be filtered to allow only the characters allowed in a phone number, and so on.

 2. Use a web application firewall.
 A popular example is the free, open source module ModSecurity which is available for Apache, Microsoft IIS, and nginx web servers.
 ModSecurity provides a sophisticated and ever-evolving set of rules to filter potentially dangerous web requests.
 Its SQL injection defenses can catch most attempts to sneak SQL through web channels.